 - Add the onion to the skillet and saute over medium heat until soft, 5 minutes.
 Add the garlic, chili flakes, 1/2 teaspoon sea salt and cinnamon.
 Cook for one minute more, until fragrant.
 Carefully pour in the tomatoes and simmer until thickened slightly, 5 minutes.
 Remove from the heat and stir in half the parsley.

-- If using the skillet, remove 3/4 of the sauce to a bowl.
-Arrange one layer of eggplant evenly in the bottom of the skillet or large casserole dish.
+- If using an ovenproof skillet, remove 3/4 of the sauce to a bowl, leaving a thin layer behind.
+Otherwise, add 1/4 cup of sauce to the bottom of a 8x8 or comparable casserole dish.
+Arrange one layer of eggplant evenly in the bottom of the skillet or dish.
 Slather with a layer of sauce, and repeat with the remaining eggplant and sauce - like you would a lasagna.

 I streamlined this recipe by using an oven proof skillet to fry the eggplant, cook the sauce, and then make the casserole.
 If you don't have a cast iron skillet, feel free to use a casserole dish instead.